Afrochemist/OverviewNotes/NmapCommands.md

 *Nmap Basic Port Scans - States*

-Open
+Open - A service is listening

-Closed
+Closed - no service listening

-Filtered
+Filtered - cannot be determined usually due to a firewall

-Unfiltered
+Unfiltered - port is accessible but cannot be determined if its open or closed

-Open | FIltered
+Open | Filtered - nmap cannot determine if port is open or not

-Closed | Filtered
+Closed | Filtered - cannot decide if port is open or closed